-It is never too late to improve your little one’s sleep.
-Some parents even believe that a child will eventually grow out of any sleep problems they are having, however studies have shown that children who have had trouble falling asleep at night, continue having difficulties into adulthood.
+It is never too late to have sleep goals for improving your little one’s sleep.
+Some parents believe that a child will eventually grow out of any sleep problems they are having, however studies have shown that children who have had trouble falling asleep at night, continue having difficulties into adulthood.
 To add to that, if your little one is losing sleep, due to their sleep issues, then the problems are more likely to, at the very least continue, and may even get worse.

 I wrote about some sleep goals in a previous post, but here are some more sleep goals to make, to ensure your little one is getting the best sleep possible.
 If your little one is sleeping well, then you will too!
 It will be a win for everyone.

 Ensuring your child is getting enough sleep, both day and night.

 Last week I talked about ensuring your little one sleeps at the right time, to ride their sleep waves and help them fall asleep easier.
 Along with this we need to make sure our little ones are sleeping enough, when they do go to sleep.
 Babies and children who don’t sleep enough for naps and night sleep will start to have more sleep problems such as night wakings and early wake ups.
 Night sleep and nap times are also not created equal.
 Just because your baby sleeps 12 hours, doesn’t mean that it is okay if they do not nap well during the day or vice versa.
 Each sleep period has a specific sleep purpose and can’t be replaced.
 A nap less than 1 hour is not considered a restorative nap and your little one will not wake up feeling refreshed and well rested.